regig4/ethereum/README.md

 ## Troubleshooting

-In case of error empty list of companies try connecting to local blockchain with Metamask once again
+In case of error resulting in empty list of companies try connecting to local blockchain with Metamask once again